devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

    - **Description** (optional): Additional notes about this website

 **Important Security Note:** The `domain` field is critical for security.
 The SDK will reject any events that don't originate from this domain or its subdomains.
 This prevents data spoofing and ensures only legitimate traffic is tracked.

+### Website Cards

+Each website card displays key information:
+- **Website Name**: The friendly name you assigned
+- **Domain**: The primary domain being tracked
+- **Retention Policy**: How long data is kept (or "Forever" if no limit)
+- **SDK Version**: The version of the SDK currently connected
+  - Shows "Not connected" if the SDK hasn't reported in yet
+  - Updates automatically when the SDK connects
+  - Useful for tracking which sites need SDK updates
+- **Tracking ID**: Unique identifier needed for SDK initialization

 ### Website Settings